 One of the main reasons for engine knocking could be improper combustion process, which is a result of early combustion due to the carbon build-up in the combustion chamber, insufficient air/fuel mixture and if the ignition occurs too quickly.

-Engine knocking cannot be easily recognized, and one needs to have some knowledge if not ample about the technicalities of the vehicle to resolve the problem.
-And when you identify the problem it is not really necessary for you dismantle the entire engine instead try to find the root cause of the knock and then try to rectify it without actually removing the engine.
+Engine knocking cannot be easily recognized, and one needs to have some knowledge to resolve the problem.
+And when you identify the problem, it is not really necessary for you to dismantle the entire engine.
+Instead you can try to find the root cause of the knock and then try to rectify it without actually opening up the internal parts.

 How can you prevent or avoid engine knocking?

-- Using appropriate octane-reading petrol for the engine
+- Using appropriate and recommended octane-reading, good quality petrol for the engine

 - Give a warm up to the engine before you vroom off, and do not stress the engine during cold winters before it gets warmed or primed.